 WooCommerce is a fully customizable, open source e-commerce platform built for WordPress.
 You can sell both physical and digital goods in all shapes and sizes, offer product variations, multiple configurations, and instant downloads to shoppers, and even sell affiliate goods from online marketplaces.
-WooCommerce competes with top-rated online store SaaS providers, for example, 3dcart, Shopify, Yahoo Small Business, and Weebly.
+WooCommerce competes with many online store software providers including Shopify, 3dcart, Yahoo Small Business, and Weebly.

 WooCommerce has a plugin available at WordPress.org for self-hosted sites.
 See this post on how to set up WooCommerce on your website.
-To use WooCommerce and activate the “Store” option through WordPress.com, a user needs to be in Canada or the United States and be on their business plan.
+To use WooCommerce on WordPress.com, a user must be in Canada or the United States and be on the business plan.

 WooCommerce extensions enable and improve a site’s functionality.
 Hundreds of fantastic extensions are available for store development, management, marketing, payments, shipping, accounting, tax, and so on.
 For example, popular payment extensions include PayPal, Square, Amazon Pay, Alipay, and more.
-Alternatively, WooCommerce plugins are available at WordPress.org.
+WooCommerce plugins are also available at WordPress.org.

 WooCommerce has risen in popularity alongside the acceptance of Bitcoin and cryptocurrencies for e-commerce.
 Merchants who accept cryptocurrencies gain several advantages such as access to a broader market, ease of cross-border transactions, buyer anonymity, and the security features vis-à-vis blockchain.
 Also, they can eliminate intermediaries, chargebacks, and pay lower fees compared to using services like PayPal.
-However, Bitcoin has its share of e-commerce challenges such as increasing transactional fees, volatility, and processing times.
+However, Bitcoin has its share of e-commerce challenges such as increasing transactional fees, volatility, and slow processing times.
 Moreover, Bitcoin and cryptocurrency markets attract ongoing government intervention, hackers, and bad actors.

 While Overstock.com has received a lot of attention for accepting Bitcoins since 2014, paying with cryptos is more mainstream than many merchants and shoppers think.
 Microsoft, Expedia, Dish, CheapAir, and Newegg are just a few of the thousands of merchants who accept Bitcoin worldwide.
 A survey of 100 merchants found that 60 percent of them would accept Bitcoin instead of dollars.
 Respondents spanned various industries and had at least $100,000 of annual revenue.